Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Hardware-aware implementation of the Matrix-free algorithm

 \subsubsection{Applying the constraints: Action of \texorpdfstring{$\bC^{\left(t\right)}$}{C} and \texorpdfstring{${\bC^{\left(t\right)}}^T$}{C transpose}}

-We now discuss the application of constraints, mathematically represented as the application of sparse matrices $\bC^{\left(t\right)}$ and ${\bC^{\left(t\right)}}^T$ ($\bC^{\left(i_b,t\right)}$ and ${\bC^{\left(i_b,t\right)}}^T$ in case of CPU architectures) as discussed in \cref{sec:theory}.
-We note that the most commonly encountered constraints in non-conforming adaptively refined meshes are the hanging-node constraints \cite{Cerveny2019NonconformingElements}, which are locally dense, as they involve interpolation along faces/edges.
-Consequently, we adopt a local dense matrix approach for applying constraints.
-We store the constraints as multiple sets, where each set contains four vectors and represents all the constraints that involve the same master nodes.
-The four vectors include a vector containing master node indices, a vector containing all the slave node indices, a vector consisting of the weight matrix for this set of constraints, and a vector containing the inhomogeneities corresponding to the slave nodes.
-For the application of $\bC^{\left(t\right)}$ on a given batch of vectors, we read the nodal values corresponding to the master nodes of a batch of the multi-vector into a temporary matrix.
-We multiply this matrix with the weight matrix, a dense matrix-matrix product, and add the inhomogeneity vector to the result.
-Then we write the result back to slave nodes of the multi-vector corresponding to the same batch.
-We also evaluate the action of ${\bC^{\left(t\right)}}^T$ similarly.
-We also apply the Dirichlet boundary conditions using the same framework.
-For Dirichlet constraints, the master index vector and weight matrix vector are empty.
-In this format, the application of constraints, a sparse matrix multiplication, reduces to a sequence of dense matrix-matrix multiplications.
-Recently \citet{Munch2022EfficientAndGPU} proposed a matrix-free method for resolving the hanging node constraints, which will likely be more efficient than our implementation and requires further investigation.
+We now discuss the application of constraints, mathematically represented as the application of sparse matrices $\bC^{\left(t\right)}$ and ${\bC^{\left(t\right)}}^T$ ($\bC^{\left(i_b,t\right)}$ and ${\bC^{\left(i_b,t\right)}}^T$ in case of CPU architectures) as discussed in \cref{sec:cpubatchstrat,sec:gpubatchstrat}.
+We note that the most commonly encountered constraints in non-conforming adaptively refined meshes are the hanging-node constraints \cite{Bangerth2009DataSoftware}, which are locally dense, as they involve interpolation along faces/edges.
+Consequently, we adopt a local dense matrix approach for applying constraints which allows for utilization of optimized BLAS level 3 routines.
+We store the constraints as multiple sets, and each set `$I$' comprises four arrays to hold all the constraint information involving the same master nodes.
+The four arrays include an array containing master node indices, an array containing all the slave node indices, another consisting of the weight matrix ($\bW_I$) for this set of constraints, and finally, an array containing the inhomogeneities corresponding to the slave nodes.
+A pictorial depiction of the process of application of $\bC^{\left(t\right)}$ on a given batch of multivectors is shown in \cref{fig:constraints}.

+To this end, the nodal values corresponding to the master nodes for the given batch of multivector are extracted into a matrix $\bU_{M_I}$, which is multiplied by the weight matrix $\bW_I$ using BLAS \texttt{gemm} routines, and subsequently, the inhomogeneity vector $\bb_I$ is added to the result.
+The resulting $\bU_{S_I}$ is copied back to slave nodes of the multivector corresponding to the same batch.
+Hence, the application of constraints reduces to a sequence of dense matrix-matrix multiplications.
+The action of ${\bC^{\left(t\right)}}^T$ is evaluated in the similar manner described above.
+We also apply the Dirichlet boundary conditions using this framework.
+In this case, the master index matrix $\bU_{M_I}$ and weight matrix $\bW_I$ are empty.